madsbuch/blog/_posts/2015-12-21-100-days-of-fibonacci-day-6-javascript.md

 Until now I have focused on Fibonacci as a function of some input.
 I have defined a function which returns a value when supplied an argument.
 This yield a batch processing paradigm.
-However the Fibonacci is defined as a series, and as such it makes sense to treat it as a series.
+However, the Fibonacci is defined as a series, and as such it makes sense to treat it as a series.

-In this blog post I am going to treat Fibonacci as an unlimited stream of numbers.
-To carry out this idea I am going to use JavaScript.
-The reason for this is that JavaScript is a well known programming language and because their event system is easy to understand.
-Later I will expand the notion to other languages where the concept is known as streams, signals, co-inductive data structures, etc.
+In this blog post, I am going to treat Fibonacci as an unlimited stream of numbers.
+To carry out this idea, I am going to use JavaScript.
+The reason for this is that JavaScript is a well-known programming language and because their event system is easy to understand.
+Later I will expand the notion to other languages where the concept is known as streams, signals, coinductive data structures, etc.

 # Day 6 - JavaScript
 The core JavaScript implementation is like the iterative implementation